hyperledger-archives/iroha-api/source/includes/_queries.md

 To know the state of an asset per account (balance), `GetAccountAssets` query can be formed.

-Given this Query, in successful case Iroha returns `AccountAssetResponse`.
+Given this Query, in successful case, Iroha returns `AccountAssetResponse`.

 ### Structure